steveiliop56/google-assistant/README.md

 # Information about my code

 My code is not perfect because it is using the [speechrecognition](https://pypi.org/project/SpeechRecognition/) and it has some delays between the sound recodings to detect the hotword.
 Also it can only be triggered with the "OK Google" command and not with "Hey Google" one.
-Over all after some tests it does a very good job in detecting the word and it only needs to say it one or twice.
+Over all after some tests it does a very good job in detecting the word and it only needs to say it once or twice.
 I have added a little sound effect to make sure that the assistant hears you.
 You can check the code yourself or modify it to make it even better!